 Tips to Quickly Boost Results.
 Rebekah Radice of Canva offers some great ideas for how to improve your engagement on Google+, a social platform that even a lot of experienced social media managers can find rather confusing and daunting, and hard to break into.

-It should come as no great shock that images are key.
+It should come as no great shock that images are key when you want to quickly boost results.
 But that is true for pretty much all social media platforms these days.
 Posts without images are just contributing to the enormous tidal wave of text that we are all dealing with, all the time.

 The 800 x 1200 size is optimal for Google+.